“What in the world am I gonna’ do with her?”

 I was 23 years old, a just-starting-out travel writer, in Belize for the first time.

 The Belize tourism board had helped to arrange my trip and had organized, as part of it, three nights at Mick’s Chaa Creek jungle lodge in the Cayo.

 “You should see this part of the country,” the tourist board rep had advised.

-“Everyone is paying attention to Ambergris Caye and the other islands off the coast of Belize City.
+“Everyone is paying attention to Ambergris Caye and the other islands off the coast.
 But there’s another Belize, out in the Cayo… a more interesting Belize.”